EkamBehl/floorPlan/README.md

 <h2>2.
 Install Dependencies:</h2>
-Following are the Dependencies required for the project.
+With the environment running install the following dependencies required for the project.
 <ul>
 <h4>1.
 Fast Api</h4>
 <ul><li>